fluxionary/minetest-ethereal/README.md

 Added Staff of Light (thanks Xanthin), crafted from illumishrooms and can turn stone into glostone and back again Changed how Crystal Spikes reproduce
-Crystal Ingots now require 2x mese crystal and 2x crystal spikes to craft
+Crystal Ingots now require 2x mese crystal and 2x crystal spikes to craft Removed obsidian brick & stairs now they are in default game, also removed pine wood stairs for same reason

 1.14